Things to do in Miami

 Take a peek at some adult art

-For adults hoping that some of Miami's neon signs lead to something a little sordid, seek out the World Erotic Art Museum (tel: +1 305 532 9336; www.weam.com).
-Boasting the globe's most diverse collection of all things explicit, the museum is both eye opening and educational.
-However, family friendly it is not.
+For adults hoping that some of Miami’s neon signs lead to something a little sordid, seek out the World Erotic Art Museum (tel: +1 305 532 9336; www.weam.com).
+Boasting one of the globe’s most diverse collection of all things explicit, the museum is both eye-opening and educational.
+However, it is not family-friendly.

 Walk the Wynwood Walls and beyond